-- 5.10 The Business Plan currently assumes rents to increase by RPI plus 0.5% plus a maximum of £2.00 year on year until rent convergence with formula rent.
-RPI for 2012/13 is 5.6% (as at September 2011).
-Thereafter year on year RPI forecasts are predicted to be 2.5% which is consistent with Sector's (independent Treasury Advisor) projections. - 5.11 As the Business Plan will be presented to Members during the rent setting process this will enable a full evaluation of the implications for any rent setting decisions.
+- 5.10 The Business Plan currently assumes rents continue to follow Central Governments Rent Restructuring Guidance, that is to increase by RPI plus 0.5% plus a maximum of £2.00 year on year until rent convergence with formula rent.
+RPI for 2012/13 rents is 5.6% (as at September 2011).
+Thereafter year on year RPI forecasts are predicted to be 2.5% which is consistent with Sector's (independent Treasury Advisor) projections. - 5.11 Each year the latest Business Plan will be presented to Members during the rent setting process this will enable a full evaluation of the implications for any rent setting decisions.